-NGOs registering under the Society Registration Act, 1860 can avail the following benefits:-
+NGOs registering under the Society Registration Act, of 1860 can avail of the following benefits:-

-You will be provided with legal protection, once you have registered your society under the Society Registration Act, 1860.
+- Legal protection: You will be provided with legal protection, once you have registered your society under the Society Registration Act, of 1860.
 It indicates that no other company or people can use your company name, your assets, etc. Anybody would be subject to punishment if found liable for any violation.

 The third method to register an NGO is by Section 8 of the Indian Companies Act, 2013.
 These companies are recognized to protect trade, religion, charity, etc. Nevertheless, the earnings of this company are used by the company for promotion work, not used by the shareholders.
 You can register the company as a private limited company (needs two directors) and a public limited company (requires three directors).